SovaSniper/tutorials/ethereum/OptimismPortal.md

 ## Introduction

 The `OptimismPortal.sol` file is an essential component of the Optimism Layer 2 scaling solution for Ethereum.
-It facilitates message passing between Layer 1 (L1) and Layer 2 (L2) and is specifically designed to manage deposits and withdrawals between these two layers.
+It facilitates message passing between Layer 1 (L1 Ethereum) and Layer 2 (L2 Optimism) and is specifically designed to manage deposits and withdrawals between these two layers.
 The contract ensures the secure handling of messages, preventing replayability issues, and provides a comprehensive interface through `L1CrossDomainMessenger`.

 ## Contract Inheritance and Structure